haol9003/aimlops-dmle-meli-datapred-training-worker/README.md

 # dmle-meli-datapred-training-worker

-Data preparation and training worker for Meli
+Datapred and Training worker for Meli

 ## Requirements